MarkStringer/cv/CV.md

 # EMPLOYMENT

 ## Mark Stringer Consulting Ltd - Home Office (Jan '18 - Present)
-Co-authored winning bid and then joined team as a scrum master working with a start-up on a greenfield development project .
+Co-authored winning bid and then joined team as a scrum master working with a start-up on a greenfield development project.
+Project went live to deadline with agreed scope, July 2019.

 ## SopraSteria Ltd (Jan '14 – Dec '17)

-### Agile Coach - Yorkshire Water (Oct '17 - Dec '17)
-Coaching web development teams new to Agile in the use of Kanban and Scrum.

-### Agile Coach - Smith and Nephew (August '17 - Present)
+### Agile Coach - Smith and Nephew (August '17 - Dec '17)
 Coaching a team who are using innovative approaches to data warehousing on the cloud on User Story creation and Agile requirements management.

-### Agile Coach - JD Williams (July'17 – Present)
+### Agile Coach - JD Williams (July'17 – Dec '17)
 Coaching a group of mainframe developers, both onshore and offshore using both lean and Agile techniques.
 Improving communication, increasing visibility of work, improving flow of work between teams and vendors.

 ### Agile Coach/Scrum Master - giffgaff (Jan '16 to July '17)